jfloff/mac-developer-setup/README.md

-# mac-developer-setup
+# Mac Developer Setup
-Installing and maintaining a development environment on Mac OSX
+Installing and maintaining a development environment on Mac OSX.